gregallensworth/MobileMapStarter/README.md

 Swap out splash screens and icons.
 See splash.png and icon.png, then the splash/ and icons/ folders.

 Now start customizing HTML (index.html), CSS (index.css), and JavaScript code (index.js), and start swapping out icons and other graphics under the img/ folder.

+Additional, possibly useful, utility functions are found in library.js

 BUGS / TODO / WISHES